SEAT Ibiza Hatchback (2017 - ) MK5 review

 Interested in buying SEAT Ibiza?

-The Ibiza’s interior looks very smart and sophisticated, especially when compared with those of many rival cars.
+The Ibiza’s interior looks smart and sophisticated, especially when compared with those of many rival cars.
 Yes, all of the plastics you find are hard – rather than soft – to the touch, but they’re nicely finished and there are enough metallic trims and glossy panels to hike up the overall feeling of quality.
 Granted, a VW Polo feels posher, but the Ibiza has the measure of most other rivals for classiness.
 There’s a lot of adjustment for your driving position, but you might have to play around with the settings to remedy the awkward feel of a seat base that’s angled backwards pretty severely.
 The 8.0-inch touch-screen infotainment system you get on SE Technology trim and above looks really cool, and it’s reasonably easy to use, if not quite as easy as the equivalent systems in some rivals.
-In the left-hand drive cars we drove, the pedals were offset heavily to the right, which feels uncomfortable and awkward, but we’ll have to see whether this gets rectified with the conversion to right-hand drive.

 Ride and handling

 Most buyers see Seat as a reasonably sporty brand, and the Ibiza delivers enough ability in the corners to support that view.
-It feels light and agile when you’re changing direction; and, with lots of grip and keen control over its body movements, it’s good fun to fling around.
+It feels light and agile when you’re changing direction, and, with lots of grip and keen control over its body movements, it’s good fun to fling around.
 True, the throttle response could be sharper, but you’ll like the snappy gearshift and responsive, nicely weighted steering.
-Based on our experience, it also manages to deliver a smooth, comfortable ride.
-However, we’ve only driven the car on immaculate Spanish Tarmac so far, and we’ll have to try it on a typically terrible stretch of British road before promising that it’ll keep you and your passengers comfy.
+It also manages to combine that agility with a reasonably smooth ride, but while it stays comfortable most of the time, you do feel a little more edge from bumps than you do in some competitors.
+FR versions of the Ibiza come with a sports suspension that’s been both lowered and stiffened, but we haven’t yet had the chance to try it.

 The prices for the entry-level versions of the Ibiza look very tempting indeed, but once you’ve specified an engine that you actually want, plus a trim level that provides enough kit, then you’ll find the amount you’ll have to pay has climbed considerably.
-That said, the same is true with most of the Ibiza’s rivals, and the prices are still competitive.
-What’s more, resale values are expected to be pretty solid for the class, and you’ll probably be able to negotiate a bit off the price with a bit of negotiation.
-The official efficiency figures quoted look fairly useful without being game-changing, with most petrol versions of the car getting close to 60mpg, and some beating that figure.
+That said, the same is true with most of the Ibiza’s rivals, and the prices are still very competitive.
+What’s more, resale values will be pretty solid for the class, and you’ll probably be able to get a bit off the price with a little of negotiation.
+The official efficiency figures quoted look fairly useful without being game-changing, with half the petrol versions of the car beating 60mpg and the other coming pretty close.
 We haven’t yet seen figures for the diesels, but these will be even better.

 Things look likely to be pretty average here, if the performance of past Ibizas is anything to go by: the previous-generation car has a mediocre-at-best score in Warranty Direct’s Reliability Index, and Seat sits in the lower half of the manufacturer standings.
 One or two horror stories have been reported in our own owner reviews, too, but generally, the car’s reliability is rated pretty highly here.
 That said, this latest Ibiza is completely different mechanically from the car it replaces, so it’s difficult to know how much to read into all these factors.

-This iteration of the Ibiza hasn’t yet been crash tested by Euro NCAP, but we’d expect a solid score.
+This iteration of the Ibiza has been crash tested by Euro NCAP, and it earned an excellent five stars.
 Why?
-Because you get an autonomous emergency braking system as standard throughout the entire range, which is very encouraging.
+Well, in part, it's because you get an autonomous emergency braking system as standard throughout the entire range, which is excellent.
 Every model also has six airbags, a tyre pressure-monitoring system, stability control, two Isofix child seat mountings and a hill-hold control function, while FR and Xcellence versions add a tiredness recognition sensor and an alarm.

 The base-level Ibiza is known as the S, and it comes with a very decent level of standard equipment including air-conditioning, electric front windows, remote locking, Bluetooth, a 5.0-inch touch-screen and four stereo speakers.
 That said, you’d probably want to upgrade to SE trim for the smarter looks alone, but the extra two speakers and the leather steering wheel and gear knob will also help sway you.
 SE Technology trim gives you a bigger 8.0-inch colour touch-screen with sat-nav, while the FR also provides you with DAB, enhanced smartphone connectivity, ambient lighting, cruise control, rain-sensing wipers, sports seats and sports suspension.
 Xcellence trim doesn’t have those last two items, but it has more luxury goodies besides, including Alcantara upholstery, climate control, electric rear windows, keyless go, parking sensors at both ends of the car and a rear parking camera.

 Because style and gadgetry lie pretty near the top of your list of priorities for your next supermini.
 The Ibiza delivers on those scores, and it’s strong in a number of other areas, too.
-Not a game-changer or a class-leader, but a very capable and tempting option nonetheless.
+A very capable and tempting option, and it should definitely be on the shortlist of anyone looking for a small hatchback.